ctranoris/patras5gwiki/5g-autonomous-edge.md

 ![20191220 163656](/uploads/images/20191220-163656.jpg "20191220 163656")

-Patras 5G Autonomous Edge, is a mobile box, containing everything from the 5G New Radio and 5G Core, Network and Service Orchestrations including a Virtualized environment based on Openstack!
+Patras 5G Autonomous Edge, is a mobile box, ideal for on-premise 5G deployments , containing everything from the 5G New Radio and 5G Core, Network and Service Orchestrations including a Virtualized environment based on Openstack!

 ## Features